Good Morning Gorgeous

 Good Morning Gorgeous is the fourteenth studio album by American singer Mary J. Blige, released on February 11, 2022, through 300 Entertainment and her Mary Jane Productions imprint.
-It marked her first release for 300 Entertainment and her first album that was not released by a subsidiary of Universal Music.
+Her first album in nearly five years, it marked her first release for 300 Entertainment and her first album that was not released by a subsidiary of Universal Music.

 The album includes collaborations with Anderson .Paak, Dave East, DJ Khaled, Fivio Foreign, and Usher.
-It was preceded and supported by three singles: "Good Morning Gorgeous", "Amazing" featuring DJ Khaled, and "Rent Money" featuring Dave East.
+It was preceded and supported by three singles: "Good Morning Gorgeous", "Amazing" featuring DJ Khaled, "Rent Money" featuring Dave East, and "Here with Me" featuring Anderson .Paak.

 The deluxe version of the album received six nominations at the 65th Grammy Awards including Album of the Year and Best R&B Album.

 Promotion

 Blige revealed the track listing on January 21, 2022, alongside the release of "Rent Money".
 Two days after the album release, Blige performed during the Super Bowl LVI halftime show alongside Dr. Dre, Snoop Dogg, Eminem and Kendrick Lamar.
+On June 30, Blige released a music video for "Come See About Me" featuring Fabolous.
+On January 10, 2024, on the eve of her 53rd birthday, Blige released the video for "Gone Forever", featuring Remy Ma and DJ Khaled.

 Singles

 Blige released the first two singles, "Good Morning Gorgeous", which peaked at number 83 on the Billboard Hot 100, and "Amazing" featuring DJ Khaled, on December 5, 2021.
+Its music video premiered on February 11, 2022.
 On January 31, 2022, she released the third single, "Rent Money" featuring Dave East.
-On June 30, she released the fourth single, "Come See About Me" featuring Fabolous.
+"Here with Me" featuring Anderson .Paak, was released to urban AC as the fourth single on April 29, 2022.